mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Question:** *[inaudible]*

 **Katagiri Roshi:** ...
 You cannot exactly experience the same thing, the same type or style of experience, so-called enlightenment coming from the plum flowers, or the sound of the pebbles hitting the bamboo trees.
-No. Anywhere.
+No. [It can be] anywhere.

 **Questioner:** But the quality of enlightenment...